alexvlasov182/api-demo/README.md

-# RESTful API with Ruby On Rails 5
+# RESTful API with Ruby On Rails 7 Ruby 3.1.3
 ## This is a project come from my Rails API course
 ### Things this course covers:
 - Build own authentication system